Battle of Lake Erie: Battle

-Although the American gunboats at the rear of the American line of battle steadily pounded the British ships in the centre of the action with raking shots from their long guns from a distance, Lawrence was reduced by the two British ships to a wreck.
+Although the American gunboats at the rear of the American line of battle steadily pounded the British ships in the center of the action with raking shots from their long guns from a distance, Lawrence was reduced by the two British ships to a wreck.
 Four-fifths of Lawrence's crew were killed or wounded.
 Both of the fleet's surgeons were sick with "lake fever" (malaria), so the wounded were taken care of by the assistant, Usher Parsons.
 When the last gun on Lawrence became unusable, Perry decided to transfer his flag.
 He was rowed a half-mile (1 km) through heavy gunfire to Niagara while Lawrence was surrendered.
 It is said his personal servant, African American sailor Cyrus Tiffany, accompanied and protected Perry during this journey.

-It was later alleged that Perry left Lawrence after the surrender, but he had actually taken down only his personal pennant, in blue bearing the motto, "Don't give up the ship".
+It was later alleged that Perry left Lawrence after the surrender, but he had actually taken down only his personal pennant, in blue bearing the motto, "DONT[sic] GIVE UP THE SHIP".

 When Lawrence surrendered, firing died away briefly.
 Detroit collided with Queen Charlotte, both ships being almost unmanageable with damaged rigging and almost every officer killed or severely wounded.
 Barclay was severely wounded and his first lieutenant was killed, leaving Lieutenant Inglis in command.
 Most of the smaller British vessels were also disabled and drifting to leeward.
 The British nevertheless expected Niagara to lead the American schooners away in retreat.
-Instead, once aboard Niagara, Perry dispatched Elliot to bring the schooners into closer action, while he steered Niagara at Barclay's damaged ships, helped by the strengthening wind.
+Instead, once aboard Niagara, Perry dispatched Elliott to bring the schooners into closer action, while he steered Niagara at Barclay's damaged ships, helped by the strengthening wind.

 Niagara broke through the British line ahead of Detroit and Queen Charlotte and luffed up to fire raking broadsides from ahead of them, while Caledonia and the American gunboats fired from astern.
 Although the crews of Detroit and Queen Charlotte managed to untangle the two ships they could no longer offer any effective resistance.
 Both ships surrendered at about 3:00 pm.
 The smaller British vessels tried to flee but were overtaken and also surrendered.